IbrahimHam/tic-tac-toe-v2/README.md

 In the ```tic_tac_toe.py``` file you will find the special if-statement ```if __name__ == '__main__':``` if you want to know more about it have a look into the [Example folder](Examples).

-this is new da da da!!!
+Today is Monday Have a nice week!